lepasq/repo-automation/README.md

 # Repository Automation

-Python program, that speeds up the process of setting up projects.
+This repository contains a python script, that speeds up the process of setting up projects.

+Running the script will initialize a local repository, add an empty README.md and push it to Github.

 ## Install